-Merry Christmas, Happy Hanukkah, And A Happy New Year from Cami & Me
+Merry Christmas, Happy Hanukkah, And a Happy New Year from Camera & Me

-Merry Christmas, Happy Hanukkah, And A Happy New Year from Cami & Me
+Merry Christmas, Happy Hanukkah, And a Happy New Year from Camera & Me

 One day more then a few years ago when I was in my office in La Jolla, I got a call from Bobby Cole inviting me to lunch in Rancho Santa Fe where he was taking lessons at a tennis ranch.